 - The Ren and Stimpy commentaries are interesting, considering John K appears on commentaries for episodes that were done after he was fired.

-John K: I would have made it funny.
+John K: I would have put some jokes in it.

 - Batman: The Animated Series has several great ones from the producers, detailing their intentions to make it more than what was considered possible for Saturday morning cartoons to be at the time.
 They're also perfectly willing to poke fun at their work the few times it deserves it, like the difficulties in animating the Batmobile driving on hills, or the Magical Security Cam in "Heart of Ice."
 While the commentaries are usually reserved for what are considered the best or most significant episodes in the series, there's a commentary for the much-derided episode "Critters".